College Basketball on NBC Sports: History

+Early history

 NBC's relationship with college basketball dates as far back as February 28, 1940, when W2XBS (the future flagship station for NBC, WNBC) presented a doubleheader at New York City's Madison Square Garden.
 The University of Pittsburgh faced off against Fordham University, followed by Georgetown University against New York University.

-1969–1976

-For NBC's first year of tournament coverage in 1969, the network aired the consolation game nationally and the national semi-finals on a regional basis (which were held on a Thursday night).
-1972 marked the final year that NBC aired the consolation game.
+For NBC's first year of NCAA tournament coverage in 1969, the network aired the consolation game nationally, the national semi-finals on a regional basis (which were held on a Thursday night) and the championship game.

+1970s: NCAA Tournament coverage

+The 1972 marked the final year that NBC aired the consolation game.
 The following year marked the first time that the Final Four was held on a Saturday, and was the first prime time championship game to air on NBC.

 From 1969 to 1972, Final Four contests were split national telecasts.
 Because the NCAA Tournament wasn't seeded, but based on geography, the Final Four generally had two eastern and two western teams.
 NBC, with a prime-time slot, televised the eastern-oriented game in the east, and the western-oriented game in the west.
 It essentially was a split-national telecast, with the split occurring over the time, not simultaneous games.
 This inevitably created problems, such as when Louisville played UCLA in the late game in 1972, people in the east didn't see it.
 And, if the first game went into overtime, NBC couldn't close out the eastern window and open the western window.
 The western United States would get the end of the early game, but the east would still not get to see the late game.
 The secondary problem was that the east didn't get to see UCLA in the tournament until the title game.

 By 1974, NBC was providing coverage of nine games in seven windows (a far cry from the current tournament coverage).
 The following year, NBC aired ten games in nine windows – presenting the regional finals as a tripleheader with regional coverage in the middle time slot; this was also the first year that Billy Packer covered the Final Four.

 NBC did not start airing regular season games until about 1975–76, when the network partnered with the ad-hoc sports service TVS Television Network.
 While NBC Sports' on-air talent was used, the production was covered by TVS.
 By this point, NBC would air regional and national games on Saturdays, and national games (called by Dick Enberg, Al McGuire and Billy Packer) on Sundays.
 As for the regional telecasts on Saturdays, typically in the Northeast, before the game featuring the Big East or Atlantic 10 conferences, it was the "ECAC Game of the Week".